 How to Write the University of Wisconsin-Madison Essays 2016-2017

-Sporting an expansive campus, a diverse and energetic student population, and overall strong academic programs, it’s no wonder that University of Wisconsin-Madison prides itself as a top-tier public institution.
-The campus is bordered by two lakes, contained by over 1200 acres of nature, and connected to the comfortable, lively Midwest college town of Madison by State Street.
+Sporting an expansive campus, diverse and energetic student population, and overall strong academic programs, it’s no wonder the University of Wisconsin-Madison prides itself as a top-tier public institution.
+The campus is bordered by two lakes, surrounded by over 1200 acres of nature, and connected to the comfortable, lively Midwest college town of Madison by State Street.

 Consider something in your life you think goes unnoticed and write about why it’s important to you.
 (650 words)

-There are two ways to approach this supplement: things that go unnoticed to you that you are now reflecting on (ie. You never noticed how beautiful the parks near your house were because you would always drive by, busy with errands and life, instead of walking through and enjoying the sites) or things in your life that you either do or happen that goes generally unnoticed by others (ie. You always clean up after your younger sibling at the dinner table, even if he doesn’t seem to appreciate it, so that your parents don’t get angry).
+There are two ways to approach this supplement: things that go unnoticed to you that you are now reflecting on (e.g., you never noticed how beautiful the parks near your house were because you would always drive by, busy with errands and life, instead of walking through and enjoying the sites), or things in your life that you either do or happen that generally go unnoticed by others (e.g., you always clean up after your younger sibling at the dinner table, even if he doesn’t seem to appreciate it, so that your parents don’t get angry).

 Tell us why you decided to apply to the University of Wisconsin–Madison.
 In addition, share with us the academic, extracurricular, or research opportunities you would take advantage of as a student.
 If applicable, provide details of any circumstance that could have had an impact on your academic performance and/or extracurricular involvement.
 (650 words)

-This is a standard “Why school” essay mixed in with a little “Why major,” so this is your time to reveal why you believe you are qualified for that school and why you’re applying.
-Do your research: talk about specific academic, extracurricular, public service, and research opportunities you will take advantage of (such as WISCIENCE and SROP or Badger Volunteers), why you want to pursue those opportunities, the names of professors and classes you’re interested in, how you will benefit from these and contribute to them, etc.
+This is a standard “Why this school?” essay mixed in with a little “Why this major?”
+This is your time to reveal why you believe you are qualified for that school and why you’re applying.
+Do your research: talk about specific academic, extracurricular, public service, and research opportunities you will take advantage of (such as WISCIENCE and SROP or Badger Volunteers); why you want to pursue those opportunities; the names of professors and classes you’re interested in; and how you will benefit from these and contribute to them, etc.

 It goes without saying that you should delve into the details and talk about the opportunities at Wisconsin in your response.
 However, often times students forget to be specific and generalize, referring to “the tennis club team” and “the universities renowned labs” — statements that can be applied to almost any other university and don’t show that you’ve done your research on Wisconsin in particular.
 In order to get their attention, you want to show that you know about this school and are applying with a purpose.